DapperHoldings/VideoRepair/README.md

 set "FFMPEG_PATH=[your directory goes here]"

 Then save it as .bat file.
+Then double left click on it.